Last updated on December 18th, 2020

 Flores is not an island you want to explore in a rush.

-Each attraction is a far distance from the other, and it’s often a case of the journey to get there being better than the actual destination.
+Each attraction is a far distance from the other.
+It’s often a case of the journey to get there being better than the actual destination.

 I spent 2 weeks backpacking Flores and this is the optimal time needed to explore the island.
 This allowed me to travel slowly and have “chill” days in between all the adventuring.

-If you don’t have as much time, I recommend spending at least 1 week exploring Flores, but 10 days is ideal!
+If you don’t have as much time, I recommend spending at least 1 week in Flores.
+But 10 days is ideal!

-You can either start your Flores overland tour from the west side of the island (Labuan Bajo) and make your way to the east (Ende or Maumere) or do it in the opposite direction.
+You can either start your overland Flores itinerary from the west side of the island (Labuan Bajo) and make your way to the east (Ende or Maumere) or do it in the opposite direction.

-Along this route, there are numerous places to visit including Ruteng, Bajawa, Riung, Moni, and Ende.
+Along this route are numerous places to visit, including Ruteng, Bajawa, Riung, Moni, and Ende.

 So here it is, my perfect Flores Indonesia itinerary which includes all the best stops to make on your overland tour.